i-tanova/Learn-Spring/README.md

   - click Maven intelij idea tool (tab) and look at dependecies
   - Help.md - all links to help pages
   - gitignore

+  * You have Initializr inside IntelliJ Ultimate - File-> New -> Project -> Spring Initializr.
+Choose java version, name/
+     - Web -> Spring Web
+     - SQL -> Spring Data JPA
+     - SQL -> H2 DB

+     Tip: to reinit a project from pom.xml got to pom.xml right click and select add as maven project